eda_qq

 ranging from 21-25).- switch

 Boolean determining if the axes should be swapped in an empirical QQ plot.
 Only applies to dataframe input.
-Ignored if vectors are passed to the function or if
+Ignored if vectors are passed to the function.

 - xlab